corda/corda/docs/source/tutorial-cordapp.rst

   Item amount:   5

 and click submit (note you can add additional item types and amounts).
 Upon pressing submit, the modal dialogue should close.
-To check what validation is performed over the purchase order data, have a look at the ``PurchaseOrderContract.Place`` class in
-``PurchaseOrderContract.kt`` which defines the following contract constraints (among others not included here):
+To check what validation is performed over the IOU data, have a look at the ``IOUContract.Create`` class in ``IOUContract.kt`` which defines the following contract constraints (among others not included here):

 .. sourcecode:: kotlin

+  // Generic constraints around the IOU transaction.
+  "No inputs should be consumed when issuing an IOU." by (tx.inputs.isEmpty()) "Only one output state should be created." by (tx.outputs.size == 1) val out = tx.outputs.single() as IOUState
+  "The sender and the recipient cannot be the same entity." by (out.sender != out.recipient) "All of the participants must be signers." by (command.signers.containsAll(out.participants))

-  // Purchase order specific constraints.
+  // IOU-specific constraints.
-  "We only deliver to the UK." by (out.po.deliveryAddress.country == "UK") "You must order at least one type of item." by (out.po.items.size > 0) "You cannot order zero or negative amounts of an item." by (out.po.items.map(Item::amount).all { it > 0 }) "You can only order up to 10 items at a time." by (out.po.items.map(Item::amount).sum() <= 10) val time = tx.timestamp?.midpoint
-  "The delivery date must be in the future." by (out.po.deliveryDate.toInstant() > time)
+  "The IOU's value must be non-negative." by (out.iou.value > 0)

-**Once a purchase order has been submitted:**
+**Once an IOU has been submitted:**

 Inspect the terminal windows for the nodes.
 Assume all of the above contract constraints are met, you should see some activity in the terminal windows for NodeA and NodeB (note: the green ticks are only visible on unix/mac):